Fire Protection

 Flow tests, which confirm the hydrant’s ability to deliver the necessary water volume and pressure, will be conducted every service visit.

 If you need your fire hydrant serviced and flow tested, OHEAP Fire and Security are here to help.
 We can also advise on repairs and flow reductions where necessary.
-Contact us today for a quote to get your fire hydrant serviced and test flowed.
+Contact us today for a quote to get your fire hydrant serviced and tested.

 Accreditations